Diversity Immigrant Visa: Legislative and administrative history

 The first DV lottery, for fiscal year 1995, was named DV-1.
 For fiscal years 1996 to 1999, the name was in the format DV-YY, where YY was the last two digits of the year.
 Since fiscal year 2000 the lotteries have been named in the format DV-YYYY, with the full year number.
 The year in the name refers to the fiscal year when the immigrant visas will be given, which starts in October of the previous calendar year, and the entry period for the lottery occurs almost a year earlier.
 Therefore, there is a two-year difference between the lottery name and its entry period.
 For example, for DV-2017 (fiscal year starting in October 2016), the entry period was in 2015.

 Initially, the DV lottery was administered entirely by mail, and only winners were notified.
 The entry form moved to an online system starting in DV-2005, but still only winners were notified, by mail.
 Starting in DV-2010, all applicants are able to verify online whether they were selected.
 Notification of winners also by mail continued until DV-2011, but since DV-2012 it is done exclusively online.

-In 2011, a computer error caused a non-random selection of lottery applicants, leading the Department of State to cancel the initial result.
+In DV-2012, a computer error caused a non-random selection of lottery applicants, leading the Department of State to cancel the initial result.
 About 22,000 applicants had already been notified and were disappointed to find that their selection was canceled.
 The Department of State later ran a new selection after correcting the error.

+Starting in 2019, for DV-2021, applicants had to hold a valid passport and provide its number on the lottery entry form.
+This requirement reduced the number of applicants by more than half compared to previous years.
+In 2022, the requirement was removed after a federal court found that the Department of State had not followed the proper procedure, with a public notice and comments, before implementing it.
+In 2025, the Department of State issued a public notice accepting comments to restore the passport requirement.

+In DV-2025 and DV-2026, the lottery was initially run without updating the list of eligible countries, so it incorrectly excluded the United Kingdom (except Northern Ireland) from both years and incorrectly included Cuba in DV-2026.
+After an applicant filed a lawsuit complaining about the error, the Department of State selected applicants from the United Kingdom for both years, and notified selected applicants from Cuba in DV-2026 that they were ineligible.

+Initially there was no fee to enter the lottery, and only applicants selected in the lottery were charged to continue the process.
+In 2025, the Department of State added a fee of US$1 to enter the lottery, while maintaining the fee for selected applicants unchanged.